 Wi-Fi vs RF Temperature Monitoring Systems – Pros and Cons

-If you’re looking to install a new temperature monitoring system or upgrade your current solution, you may be faced with the dilemma of choosing a Wi-Fi temperature monitoring system or one that requires RF (independent radio frequency).
+If you’re looking to install a new wireless temperature monitoring system or upgrade your current solution, you may be faced with the dilemma of choosing a Wi-Fi temperature monitoring system or one that requires RF (independent radio frequency).

-To help you decide on the right temperature monitoring solution for you, we’ve put together a useful guide of the pros and cons for both.
+To help you decide on the right wireless temperature monitoring solution for you, we’ve put together a useful guide of the pros and cons for both.

 Local signal RF receiver not required